Protestors to take to Bournemouth streets in show of support for women’s rights and gender equality

 “Violence against women has been declared a national emergency in the UK, this is simply not acceptable in 2025.”

-If you value this and our other articles, please help us grow by sharing it with your friends or on social media, and have a listen to Bournemouth One online for all your local news, traffic, jobs, weather, coastal info and more.
+Who are we?
+We're building a new independent free news source for BCP and east Dorset, with fewer ads, less clutter, and no filler articles.
+And we'd love your support.
+Please help us grow locally by letting your friends know about us on social media, and have a listen to Bournemouth One online and on DAB for all your local news, traffic, jobs, weather, coastal info and more.

 Get real time updates directly on you device, subscribe now.